alda-lang/alda/doc/development-guide.md

 #### alda.server

 `alda.server/start-server!` is the entrypoint to the Alda server.
-It starts a Clojure web app using [Ring](https://github.com/ring-clojure/ring) and [Compojure](https://github.com/weavejester/compojure), and serves it via [Jetty](https://en.wikipedia.org/wiki/Jetty_(web_server)).
+It opens a [ZeroMQ](http://zeromq.org) socket and responds to requests until told to stop.

-Requests can be made to the server via any HTTP client, e.g. curl, or via the Alda client, which communicates with the server by making HTTP requests.
+Requests can be made to the server via any client that can make TCP/IP requests to a ZeroMQ REQ/RES socket.